 Approximately 10% of PTAs explore careers as PTs.

 Becoming a physical therapist assistant is not a steppingstone to becoming a physical therapist.
-However, approximately 10% of PTAs pursue careers at PTs.
+The PTA curriculum differs from that of the physical therapist and does not provide the needed prerequisites required for physical therapist education.
+However, approximately 10% of PTAs pursue careers as physical therapists.

-Traditionally, PTAs remain with their first career choice within physical therapy.
-PTAs pursuing additional development can participate in APTA’s PTA Advanced Proficiency Pathways program.
+Traditionally, physical therapist assistants remain with their first career choice within physical therapy profession.
+Physical therapists assistants interested in furthering their career usually pursue APTA's PTA Advanced Proficiency Pathways program.

 For those considering the unique transition from PTA to PT, here are some things to keep in mind.

-There are only two "bridge" educational programs that formally incorporate the PTA's knowledge, skills, and experience into the curriculum: the University of Findlay in Ohio and the University of Texas Medical Branch at Galveston in Texas.
+There are currently three "bridge" educational programs that formally incorporate the PTA's knowledge, skills, and experience into the curriculum.

 Bridge programs were developed when the PT degree was at the undergraduate or baccalaureate degree (four years) level, which allowed the few bridge programs to use some of the undergraduate PTA courses toward the physical therapist degree.
 University rules prohibit graduate programs, like DPT programs, from accepting undergraduate work toward graduate credits.